hendro-nugroho/gmt-basemap-plotter/README.md

 ## **Features:**
    * Plot is designed to maximize space usage on A4 size media [8.27 x 11.69 in or 210 x 297 mm; gmt set PS_MEDIA A4].
    * Portrait and landscape mode is automatically set based on simple length/width ratio of Longitude/Latitude.
-   * Portrait mode produces 6.25 inches plot with 2.02 inches total margin (left and right margin).
+   * Portrait mode produces a maximum of 6.25 inches plot with 2.02 inches total margin (left and right margin).
-   * Landscape mode outputs 9.67 inches plot with similar margin size to the portrait mode.
+   * Landscape mode outputs a maximum of 9.67 inches plot with similar margin size to the portrait mode.
    * If script couldn't find grid file on your computer, it will give you option to download it from [topex.ucsc.edu](ftp://topex.ucsd.edu/pub/srtm15_plus) or continue plotting the basemap without DEM.
    * Main input file is **maps.txt** in which output filenames, ROIs, PoF switch (Plain [0] or Fancy [1] map frame switch), iPos (inset map position), sPos (map scale position) are set.
    * Coastline resolution, annotation and minor tick, and map scale are determined from total length of ROI Longitude/Latitude.
 Following table shows the assigned values: